Orrslab/Functions/README.md

 2. **ATLAS_run_scripts:** scripts that process and filter the ATLAS data
 3. **Legacy_functions:** older functions that are not being currently maintained

-There is a whole script which does everything you might need to for using the ATLAS data to analyze the animals’ movement.
+There is a script which does everything you might need for using the ATLAS data to analyze the animals’ movement.
-It is found in: _ATLAS_run_scripts\\ATLAS_data_analysis_main.R_ This script uses most of the functions in the root directory.
-Below you will find detailed instructions on how to use this script.
+The script is found in: _ATLAS_run_scripts\\ATLAS_data_analysis_main.R_ Below you will find detailed instructions on how to run it.
-To understand what the functions in the root directory do, there is a detailed documentation inside each function.
+The script uses many of the functions in the root directory.
+To understand what they do, there is a detailed documentation inside of each function file.

 ## Getting started
 1. Make sure you have R, RStudio (if you prefer), and RTools installed on your computer